 A temporary site or a brochure site (where the client simply wants to duplicate their printed brochure online so people can see what they offer) might be designed using html/css.
 If you decide later you want something more complex, it is not usually a problem; setting up a WordPress site is very easy.
 However, if you find you have a lot of traffic to a brochure site, you transfer to a WordPress site.
 If you’re expecting significant traffic it’s always best to start as you mean to go on!

 So, run through this checklist.
-If the site does not meet any of these criteria, you may choose html/css.
-Once you’ve decided, you will need a designer who can deliver your decision.
+If the site does not meet any of these criteria, choose html/css.
+Once you’ve decided, you need a designer who can deliver your decision.
 Use WordPress if

 - the site will be more than a few pages and expected to do some complex things